VHS Revival sinks its teeth into Tom Holland’s devilish antidote to the slasher sub-genre

 The best stories are often the simplest.
 They just seem to flow and are usually character driven.
-“I started to kick around the idea about how hilarious it would be if a horror movie fan thought that a vampire was living next door to him,’ director Tom Holland told TV Store Online when asked about his cult vampire comedy Fright Night.
+“I started to kick around the idea about how hilarious it would be if a horror movie fan thought that a vampire was living next door to him,” director Tom Holland told TV Store Online when asked about his cult vampire comedy Fright Night.
 It took Holland just three weeks to write the screenplay and he admits to laughing the whole way through.
 “There’s something so intrinsically humorous in the basic concept,” he said, a declaration that is difficult to refute.

-This was all new territory for a razor-toothed sub-genre that has been around for as long as cinema has existed, but it didn’t stop there.
-The vampire genre as a whole experienced its most significant makeover during the 1980s, dealing with addiction (The Hunger), romanticism (Near Dark) and even venturing into space for Tobe Hooper’s wildly enigmatic pulp novel adaptation Lifeforce, which delivered a thematic upgrade on the sub-genre in a manner that only the infamous Cannon Group could.
+This was all new territory for a razor-toothed sub-genre that has been around for as long as cinema has existed, and it didn’t stop there.
+The vampire genre as a whole experienced its most significant makeover during the 1980s, dealing with addiction (The Hunger), romanticism (Near Dark), and even venturing into space for Tobe Hooper’s wildly enigmatic pulp novel adaptation Lifeforce, which delivered a thematic upgrade on the sub-genre in a manner that only the infamous Cannon Group could.
 Fright Night (1985) and The Lost Boys (1987) were similar in the sense that they both dealt with teenagers who stumble upon the existence of vampires.
 Both have a suburban setting and both feature wolf-in-sheep’s-clothing antagonists who do their hunting under the guise of 20th century life.
 These were all vampires for a postmodern world who revived an antiquated genre that clearly had much more to give.

 Though Fright Night and The Lost Boys share certain similarities, they are ultimately very different movies.
 Asides from the vaguely Gothic fashion, The Lost Boys mostly distances itself from the genre traditions of yore (though, like Fright Night before it, it does have fun identifying which of the fabled vampire repellents work and which don’t).
-Fright Night pays more of a direct homage, lovingly sending up the classic conception of the vampire and the stake-wielding pursuers synonymous with the golden era.
-Key to its success is the performance of Roddy McDowell as a thespian ham who made his name slaying onscreen vamps, and who now presents his movies to an ever-dwindling audience on late night horror show Fright Night.
+Fright Night pays more of a direct homage, lovingly sending up the classic conception of the vampire and the stake-wielding pursuers synonymous with the sub-genre’s golden age.
+Key to its success is the performance of Roddy McDowell as a thespian ham who made his name slaying onscreen vamps, and who now presents his movies to an ever-dwindling audience on late night horror show ‘Fright Night’.
 Not only does Peter Vincent share the names of two of Horror’s most famous actors in Vincent Price and Peter Cushing, he imitates their performances to an overstated tee, his particular style as dead to the mid-1980s as a dust-coated mummy in a desert-bound trailer.

 Peter Vincent – I have just been fired because nobody wants to see vampire killers anymore, or vampires either.
 Apparently all they want to see are demented madmen running around in ski-masks, hacking up young virgins.

 The problem is, they do exist.
-Not only do they exist, one is living next door to Charlie in the form of Chris Sarandon’s toothy suburbanite, Jerry Dandridge; a mysterious, night-bound individual who appears just as mutilated bodies begin popping up all over town.
+Not only do they exist, one is living next door to Charlie in the form of Chris Sarandon’s toothy suburbanite, Jerry Dandridge ― a mysterious, night-bound individual who appears just as mutilated bodies begin popping up all over town.
 Initially, Sarandon wasn’t keen on appearing in a horror movie, and who could blame him?
 The sheer quantity of second-rate sleaze sluicing its way into theatres and clogging the rental shelves during the mid-1980s was enough to dissuade any self-respecting actor; one false move in an industry that was far less regulated in the latter part of the 20th century and it’s bye-bye Hollywood.
 After reluctantly reading Holland’s “amazing” screenplay, the in-demand actor would have a change of heart, however, and we should count ourselves lucky that he did.
 Sarandon is a revelation as Dandridge, irresistibly dashing and sublimely sadistic, stalking his victims via cinematographer Jan Kiesser’s omnipotent, high-angle shots and appearing everywhere at once, as elusive as the smoke which haunts the town’s alleyways and just as convincing to the imagination.

 Jerry Dandridge [after kissing Amy’s hand and saying ‘charmed’] Isn’t that what vampires are supposed to do, Charlie?

-This was a refreshing diversion for a genre dominated by marquee killers and mindless frat house slaughter.
-Two decade’s of free love and self-discovery came crashing to an end when Reagan’s America rolled up its sleeves with a return to family values and the infamous War on Drugs, and a generation of skimpily-clad actors would pay the fictional price.
+This was a refreshing departure for a genre dominated by marquee killers and mindless frat house slaughter.
+Two decades of free love and self-discovery came crashing to an end when Reagan’s America rolled up its sleeves with a return to family values and the infamous War on Drugs, and a generation of skimpily-clad actors would pay the fictional price.
 Fright Night was an affront to such cynicism, returning to an era when horror was a fantastical nightmare, not a real-life atrocity waiting to happen, and it did so in a way that appealed to a generation who were unattuned to such flights of fancy.
 Ultimately, it made horror fun again.